osumontreal/docs.osumontreal.ca/content/en/matrix/clients/browser.md

 already registered with another matrix server and know how to join our server through the federation.

-If you require help during the registration process, you can refer to the [First steps]({{% ref "matrix/first-steps" %}}) section.
+If you require help during the registration process, refer to the [First steps]({{% ref "matrix/first-steps" %}}) section.

-Analogous to e-mail addresses, this results in matrix addresses with the following structure: `@USERNAME:openscience.ca`

 {{% /notice %}}

+If you are registered, you can skip the registration process section and read the [Sign in section below](#sign-in) to make sure to use your existing account **on our server** and not create a new account on another server like matrix.org.

+## Register using the Element Web App

+1. Open the Element Web App @ <https://chat.openscience.ca>;
+1. Click on the green _Create Account_ button;
+1. Fill in the form.
+   - Choose your username carefully since it is not possible to change it.
+We recommend using your `FirstLastname` but you are free to pick any username that complies with our Code of Conduct.
+   - Analogous to e-mail addresses, this results in matrix addresses with the following structure: `@USERNAME:openscience.ca`
+   - E-mail address are mandatory on our server, this is to ensure you can reset your password at anytime.
+1. Click on the _Register_ button.
+1. Voilà, you should now be signed in to the Matrix 🌐!

-## Sign in process
+## Sign in

 1. Click on the blue _Sign in_ button.
 1. The default option is to enter your _Username_, but you can change the